With a long summer holiday ahead, don't miss our essential guide to the best free days out around Bristol, Bath and across Somerset.

 At the foot of the Quantock Hills is the Bridgwater & Taunton Canal, and a walk along the towpath is great for nature spotting and watching the boats navigate the locks.
 At Maunsel Lock you’ll also find the Somerset Space Walk, representing the scale of our solar system.
 At the lock is a model of the sun, with planets along the towpath for six miles in each direction.

 This beautiful Victoria Park in Bath covers 57 acres with botanic gardens and an aviary, but the highlight for families is the enormous adventure playground.
 Choose from a sandpit with mini diggers, zip lines, slides for all ages from tots to teens, climbing frames and swings – and there’s a refreshments stand and good toilets too.
 Or you can walk round to feed the ducks on the pond and feed yourselves in the Pavilion Café.

 Explore the willow beds of the Somerset Levels at Stoke St Gregory with Coates English Willow; the free circular walking route takes you along the River Tone and to the top of Windmill Hill, with views of Hay Moor and Curry Moor.

-You can’t beat a day on the sand when the sun is shining in Somerset.
+You can’t beat a day on the sand when the sun is shining on beaches in Somerset.
 At Brean there’s around seven miles of beach to explore, or you could stroll the promenade of nearby Burnham-on-Sea.
 Weston-super-Mare boasts a new pier full of entertainment for a small admission charge, head to Minehead for rock pools, and the Quantock coast of Kilve Beach is great for fossil-hunting.